and Probate Law Firm

 - Professional Trustees: Some individuals choose to appoint professional trustees, such as a trust company or a bank, as the initial or successor trustee.
 These professionals have expertise in trust administration and can provide continuity in management, especially in complex trusts or when the settlor prefers an impartial third party.
 Most clients generally select themselves, family or friends to be trustees, but occasionally professional trustees are warranted.

-- Legal Requirements: Trustees in Oregon are bound by state law and must adhere to the Oregon Trust Code (ORS Title 56, Chapter 130).
+- Legal Requirements: Trustees in California are bound by state law and must adhere to the California Trust Code (California Probate Code, Division 9).
 This code outlines the legal responsibilities and standards for trustees, including matters related to accounting, reporting, and duties to beneficiaries.

 - Accounting and Reporting: Trustees are generally required to provide regular accountings and reports to beneficiaries, keeping them informed about trust activities and asset performance.
 Please note that in dealing with individual living trusts with the settlor as trustee, or with husband and wife living trusts with the husband and wife as trustees, this accounting is generally not required.